doohung104-web/GLUS/README.md

 pip install flash-attn==2.6.2 --no-build-isolation
 ```

+### Offline vision-tower path

+If your server cannot access the Internet, set a local CLIP checkpoint path via the
+`GLUS_VISION_TOWER` environment variable before running training, inference, or the
+KFS utilities.
+This keeps the vision-tower source consistent across all scripts.

 ## Model Zoo

 For more convenient following, we provide the checkpoints of GLUS without object contrastive learning.